vorburger/LearningLinux/nix/README.md

 ## Profile

-To "globally" install packages (like a traditional package manager would):
+To "globally" install packages (like a traditional package manager would) imperatively:

     $ nix profile install nixpkgs#hello
     $ ~/.nix-profile/bin/hello